0cjs/clash-play/doc/Xilinx.md

     cd /opt
     tar xf ~/Downloads/Xilinx_ISE_DS_Lin_14.7_1015_1.tar

+The `xsetup` program will need an install location separate from the installer you downloaded and extracted; this defaults to `/opt/Xilinx/`.
+The following will set you up to run the install as a non-root user:

+    mkdir /opt/Xilinx
+    chown -R $(id -u):$(id -g) /opt/xilinx
+    umask 022
+    /opt/Xilinx_ISE*/xsetup

-After this, run `/opt/Xilinx*/xsetup`.
-You may get some messages along the lines of `libncurses.so.5: cannot open shared object file...`.
+On the first run you may get some messages along the lines of `libncurses.so.5: cannot open shared object file...`.
 Use `apt-file search` on the filenames to find the packages that provide them and install those packages.
 Once all the requirements are installed, a graphical installer will start.

+The installer stages are:
-The first stage of the install is to confirm that Xilinx owns all your data, your computer, you personally, all your relatives, etc. After several stages of this you will be asked to select the products to install; select __ISE Design Suite Logic Edition.__ On the next screen, ensure that __Acquire or Manage a License Key__ is checked (and you probably want to deselect WebTalk).
+1. Various licensing screens: confirm that Xilinx owns all your data, your computer, you personally, all your relatives, etc.
+2. Select the products to install: __ISE Design Suite Logic Edition.__
+3. Install options:
+   - YES: __Acquire or Manage a License Key__
+   - NO:  WebTalk (unless you want it)

-XXX Do we need __Install Cable Drivers?__
+   - NO:  __Install Cable Drivers__
+4. Install location: `/opt/Xilinx`
+5. Summary: click "Install" button.

 XXX later, go to licensing site and get license.